 The Reserve Collection is housed behind the Circulation Desk.
 Upon request, student assistants will retrieve items for your use.
 These items may be located by using the Library catalog.
-The reserve collection is primarily made up of high use items such as textbooks, supplements, hornbooks, and study aids including prior law school exams that have been released to the Library.
+The reserve collection is primarily made up of high use items such as textbooks, supplements, hornbooks, and review aids.

-A comprehensive list of books authored by MSU Law faculty members is available here.
+A comprehensive list of books authored by MSU Law faculty members is available.

-The Schaefer Law Library maintains an institutional repository of scholarship generated by current faculty that is available here.
+The Schaefer Law Library maintains an institutional repository of scholarship generated by current faculty.
 Articles and similar scholarly works are available here in full-text for download.
 Additional collections are continually added, so check back regularly!

 Interlibrary Loan (ILL)

 The Law Library strives to own all material necessary to pursue legal scholarship and education.
 From time to time, however, we must borrow items from other libraries to meet the needs of our patrons, hence the expression "interlibrary loans" or ILL's.
 Click here for more information.

 A Copy Room is located on the 1st level of the Library and a single copier is located on the 2nd level. $5 copy cards may be purchased by using the card dispenser, which is conveniently located in the Copy Room.
 Value may also be added to copy cards by using the card dispenser, which accepts $1, $5, $10, and $20 bills. $1 copy cards may be purchased at the Circulation Desk.
 Please note that the Library’s copiers do not accept bills or coins and that the cards dispensed do not work in copiers within the MSU Main Library system.
 Please report any copier problems to the Circulation Desk.